-St. Edward’s has been ranked No. 8 in the category of Best Regional University in the West in the 2020 U.S. News & World Report college ranking.
+St. Edward’s has been ranked in the top 10 in the category of Best Regional University in the West in the 2022 U.S. News & World Report college ranking for the third year in a row.

 We’re proud of being a top-10 school in the region, but we’re more than a number — just like you will be when you attend St. Edward’s.
 Our students get a personalized education that supports them in becoming compassionate, globally oriented creative thinkers and problem solvers.
-In honor of our ranking, here are 8 (OK … it’s actually 15 because we had a really hard time limiting ourselves!) reasons to become a Hilltopper.
+In honor of our top-10 ranking, here are 10 (okay … it’s actually 15 because we had a really hard time limiting ourselves!) reasons to become a Hilltopper.

 1. All incoming freshmen get a success coach.